 Obviously, these are people with whom you place your trust and have your permission to speak into your life, regardless if its to catapult you, hold you or rescue you.

 We all face “the resistance”.
 It impacts us, no doubt.
 However, it will cripple us if we give it the power it craves.
-Having courage to put the resistance in its place.
-Let’s encourage each other to win the daily battle to live out our purpose!
+Have courage to put the resistance in its place and let’s encourage each other to win the daily battle to live out our purpose!

 I am cheering for you!